Bouaskaoun/Bouaskaoun/README.md

 📚 I have a Master degree in Data Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about NLP and Machine Learning stuff
+🌟 Main languages: Python, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b>.